logic1-eu/logic1/doc/source/api/theories/RCF/bnf.rst

     :returns:
       Returns a CNF or DNF of `f`, respectively.
-If `f` contains quantifiers, then the result is an equivalent prenex normal form whose matrix is in CND or DNF, respectively.
+If `f` contains quantifiers, then the result is an equivalent prenex normal form whose matrix is in CNF or DNF, respectively.

     .. rubric:: Some examples